 We ended up with 191 customers from a relatively small segment of people.
 In hindsight: it was challenging “selling” our idea of revealing our process for expressing ideas and creating an asset.
 It didn’t help that the product didn’t exist at the time of pitching the idea to peeps.

-That said, even with a very unclear (foggy) value proposition, of those people who decided to go on the journey with us, many enrolled and loved what we created for them (so yes, later in 2020, we’ll release this as a full course).
+That said, even with a very unclear (foggy) value proposition, of those people who decided to go on the journey with us, many enrolled and loved what we created.

 Here are the results:

 - Sales: 191 customer @ $225 = $42,975